 One of the best sources for determining bottle types based on the shape are old glass/bottle makers catalogs.
 An assortment of catalogs have been used in the preparation of this website to assist with bottle dating, and in particular, bottle typing - i.e., what a bottle likely contained or was used for.
 (These catalogs can also be useful at times for the dating of bottles.)
 A very few bottle makers catalog were reproduced in the 1960s and 1970s, but all are long out of print and variably difficult to obtain.
 However, there is no better source for determining potential use and period shape names than these old catalogs.

-Because of this utility I have reproduced the entire early/mid 1930's (*see "Catalog Dating Notes" below) Owens-Illinois Glass Company (O-I) catalog on this website - a catalog that has never been reproduced to this authors knowledge.
+Because of this utility I have reproduced the entire early/mid 1930's (*see "Catalog Dating Notes" below) Owens-Illinois Glass Company (O-I) catalog on this website - a catalog that has never been reproduced.
 O-I was one of the largest producers of bottles from its formation in 1929 (a combination of many glass companies including the Illinois Glass Company and Owens Bottle Company) to its current manifestation as Owens-Illinois, Inc.©.
 This catalog includes what has to be the most comprehensive array of offerings within all important bottle type categories of any bottle maker at that time.
-It is simply staggering in scope...and many hundreds of pages long.
-Given the manufacturing dominance of this company at that time the bottle styles listed in this catalog - and to a large degree the style names used - are typical of the offerings of most period bottle makers making this one of the most important catalogs to researchers from that era.
+It is staggering in scope and many hundreds of pages long.
+Given the manufacturing dominance of this company at that time, the bottle styles listed in this catalog and to a large degree the style names used, are typical of the offerings of most period bottle makers making this one of the most important catalogs to researchers from that era.

-Of interest regarding the noted 1933* date of this catalog is that it apparently was not officially dated.
+*Catalog Dating Notes: Unfortunately, this catalog was not officially dated.
 The author of this site has gone through this entire catalog several times and not found any printed date within.
 This was not uncommon as indicated by the "1920" and "1926" Illinois Glass Company catalogs also posted on this website - one of the companies that combined to form the Owens-Illinois Glass Co. in 1929.
-Neither of the IGCo. catalogs were formally dated as they were to be used and in effect quite a few years, the 1926 catalog being the update to the 1920 version which was an update of the prior version printed about 1915.
+Neither of the IGCo. catalogs were formally dated as they were to be used/in effect for quite a few years.
+The 1926 "B" catalog being the update to the 1920 "A" version which was an update of a prior version printed about 1915.
 However, those dates were confirmed as being very accurate (1926) or within a year one way or the other (1920) via other sources (Pete Schulz pers. comm.
 2009)

-As to this "1933"* catalog, the copy used here (source noted below) had printing on a cover page (which was signed by several dozen workers and/or management) noting that the catalog was "...the first Owens-Illinois Catalogue."
-Since the company was formed under that name in 1929 one would think that the catalog would date from that year?
-Also handwritten along the side of that same "cover" page is the notation "Catalog finished Dec.
-1930" although that could have been added to this O-I archival copy by someone in later years estimating when the catalog was completed?
+1. First off, the copy used here had hand printing on a cover page (which was signed by several dozen workers and/or management) noting that the catalog was "...the first Owens-Illinois Catalogue."
+Since the company was formed under that name in 1929 one would think that the catalog would date from that year or very close.
+Also handwritten along the side of that same page is the notation "Catalog finished Dec.
+1930."
+That seems conclusive though could have been added to this O-I library archival copy by someone in later years estimating when the catalog was completed?

 3. However, there is an extensive array of liquor bottles offered in a section called "Liquor Ware Division" - something that would have be highly unlikely to exist prior to 1933 (a note later in this point).
 The first page of the liquor section notes the following:

 With the return of legal "Spiritus Frumenti," many of the well known old styles bottles have been revived.
 Old familiar shapes again become popular along with newly designed containers more in keeping with modern packaging trends.
 Dark green glass, light green, amber and flint, as illustrated above, are standard colors.

-*Authors Note: According to Toulouse (1971) "Owens-Illinois became the sales agent for Libbey in the 1930s, and in 1935 absorbed the company into its own organization."
-This implies that O-I was selling Libbey products prior to being "absorbed" into O-I sometime in 1935.
+**According to Toulouse (1971) "Owens-Illinois became the sales agent for Libbey in the 1930s, and in 1935 absorbed the company into its own organization."
+This implies that O-I was selling Libbey products prior to being "absorbed" into O-I in 1935.)

 Another of the great features of this catalog is that it includes scores of art deco type bottles scattered throughout the various bottle types.
 I've used this catalog many times for the conclusive identification of bottles produced during that era by O-I. It also also helped generally date the similar products of other glass companies that emulated the O-I offerings (or vice versa).

-For a complete history of the Owens-Illinois Glass Co. (and its predecessors) consult the following reference; a PDF copy of which is included on this website (reference from the References Sources/Bibliography page of this website):
+For a complete history of the Owens-Illinois Glass Co. (and its predecessors) consult the following references:

 Historic Glass Bottle Identification & Information